The long road from Data to Wisdom, and from DNA to Pathogen

-There is an oft-cited hierarchy for data, wherein ideally it should flow:
+There is an oft-cited hierarchy for data, prostate wherein ideally it should flow:

 For example, you could have raw, infrared thermographic images (data), which lead you to think you have a heat source inside of a house (information), and then allegations of marijuana being sold from the house suggest that the house is a drug dispensary.
 This might enable police to think that they enough knowledge to arrest the occupant (although not in all U.S. states).